thottethodi/ece565-2022/assignment.1.md

     (Git is the world's most popular revision control system, so if you are not familiar with it, now is a great time :).
     Given it's popularity, it is easy to find high quality documentation/tutorials online.
 This assignment document will provide you with the basic commands, but it is a good idea to become broadly familiar with git.)

     You now have your own fresh copy of gem5!
-Going into your gem5 directory, you’ll see a variety of folders, including the src directory, where most of your changes will be made.
+Going into your gem5 directory, you’ll see a variety of folders, including the src directory, where most of your changes will eventually be made.
 You may find yourself working in the configs directory from time to time as well.
 It is worth spending some time exploring these directories to get a feel for where different things are.

     <img src="gem5clone.png" width="50%" />